MrAndrew/BossMachine/README.md

 ## How to Use:

 To start, download the code for this project from the master branch.
 After downloading the zip folder, double click it to uncompress it and access the contents.
+You'll need Node.js for this project.

-Once you have the project downloaded, you'll need to run some terminal commands to get the application started.
-First, open the root project directory in your terminal.
+Once you have the project downloaded, open the root project directory in your terminal.
 Run `npm install` to install the dependencies of this project and build the front-end application.
 Once it has finished installing, you can run `npm run start` to begin your server.
 You'll see `Server listening on port 4001` in the terminal.
 You can kill this process with the `Ctrl + C` command.

 To see the application in its front end working with back end state (locally), simply open **index.html** in a web browser.
 You should use [Google Chrome](https://www.google.com/chrome/browser/desktop/index.html) (at least version 60) or [Firefox](https://www.mozilla.org/en-US/firefox/new/) (at least version 55).